This article provides advice on suitable cameras, microphones and speaker devices for use with telehealth.

 Medical note taking while on a Coviu call (the laptop drives both screens).

-You might want to share paper documents with your peers, particularly when brainstorming on paper, or digitising notes, or filling in and signing a form.
+You might want to share a book with a client or paper documents with your peers, particularly when brainstorming on paper, or digitising notes, or filling in and signing a form.
 Companies like IPEVO and ELMO have a range of document cameras to suit all requirements.
 Many of their cameras will even double as a webcam with the easy flip of the camera.